Cataract Surgery with Crystalens and Trulign. See Distance, Up Close, and Everything in the Middle.

 I have dry eyes.
 Will lens implantation help this condition or will I still have to use artificial tears?

 Implant surgery typically will have very little influence on chronic dry eyes.
-This condition is related to a variety of internal and external medical conditions and is sometime associated with aging.
+This condition is related to a variety of internal and external medical conditions and is sometimes associated with aging.
 You should consult your doctor on a therapy that is most suited to the cause and severity of your condition as well as your lifestyle.
-Don’t Smoke.
-Smokers have worse dry eye and worse surgical results.
-Dr. Mahootchi treats dry eye prior to surgery and wants patients to know that chronic eye conditions still need treatment afterwards.
-Crystalens is not a treatment for dry eye.
+DON’T SMOKE.
+Smokers have worse dry eyes and worse surgical results.
+Dr. Mahootchi treats dry eyes prior to surgery and wants patients to know that chronic eye conditions still need treatment afterwards.
+Crystalens® is not a treatment for dry eyes.

 Typically cataracts will develop in both eyes.
 If only one eye has a cataract, only one implant is necessary.
 If both eyes have cataracts and the vision in one eye is worse, the surgeon will elect to implant that eye first.
 If both eyes are the same, the surgeon usually starts with the ‘non-dominant’ eye.
 Your doctor will look at a number of factors in deciding which eye to implant first and when, if necessary, to implant the other eye.
 Most surgeons prefer to wait two to three weeks between surgeries, but this may vary based on how well the first eye is healing and the visual outcome.